Ditodush/Project2/README.md

 By the end of the project we will generate a SARS-CoV-2 consensus genome file from FASTQ raw sequencing data.

 The following tools will be used.
-We will discuss them in detail.
+We will discuss them in detail below.

 ### QC